Policy Optimization with Differentiable MPC: Convergence Analysis under Uncertainty: Conclusion

 where $p$ is a parameter.
 We require the following constraint qualification. \begin{definition} Let $x$ be an optimizer of \cref{eq:QP}.
 We say that the linear independence constraint qualification (LICQ) is satisfied at $x$ if the rows of $F(p)$ and the rows of $G(p)$ associated to active constraints (i.e., those rows $G_i(p)$ for which $G_i(p)x=g_i(p)$) are all linearly independent.
 More generally, if the constraints are given by $h(x)=0$ and $g(x) \leq 0$, then LICQ holds at $x$ if the rows of $\nabla_x h(x)$ and the rows of $\nabla_x g(x)$ associated to active constraints are linearly independent. \end{definition} \begin{assumption} Problem \cref{eq:QP} satisfies the linear-independence constraint qualification (LICQ) and $Q(p) \succ 0$ for all $p$.
 Moreover, the functions $Q$, $q$, $F$, $f$, $G$, and $g$ are locally Lipschitz and definable. \end{assumption} The Lagrangian and the dual problem associated to \cref{eq:QP} are given, respectively, by

 and

 respectively, where $H(p)$ and $h(p)$ are given by

 where we omitted the dependency on $p$ for simplicity.
-We define the following map, which retrieves a primal optimizer $y(p)$ (i.e., a solution to \cref{eq:QP}) given a dual optimizer $z(p)$ (i.e., a solution of \cref{eq:QP_dual})
+We define the following map, which retrieves the primal optimizer $y(p)$ (i.e., the solution of \cref{eq:QP}) given a dual optimizer $z(p)$ (i.e., the solution of \cref{eq:QP_dual})

 \begin{theorem}[{ \cite[Theorem 1]{zuliani2023bp}}] Under \cref{ass:qp}, the solution map $y(p)$ of \cref{eq:QP} is unique, locally Lipschitz and definable for all $p$.
 Moreover, we have that

 where $W \in \J_{\mathcal{G},p}(z,p)$, with $z$ solving \cref{eq:QP_dual}, and $Z=-U^{-1}V$ with